 Absolutely no alcohol is allowed on the church premises at any time before, during, or after the wedding.
 Smoking is permitted only outside the buildings.

 It is the responsibility of the florist to keep a current copy of these policies on file and to comply with them.
-This website always will have the current policies.
 Any florist failing to follow these policies will not be permitted to return to work at St. Paul's.
 The florist also will be responsible for any damages incurred.

 Wedding Music and Musicians